8 Day Hawaii Itinerary

 Hopping Through Paradise: 8-Day Hawaii Itinerary – Oahu Adventures (Days 5-8)

-Welcome to Part 2 of this 8-day Hawaii itinerary!
 If you haven’t checked out Part 1: Big Island to Oahu (Days 1-4), I recommend starting there to get the full experience of this tropical adventure.
 We explored the fiery landscapes of Volcanoes National Park, relaxed on Kona’s stunning beaches, and now, it’s time to dive into the vibrant energy of Oahu!

 • Breakfast at Aloha Kitchen: